harveysanders/picoplayground/lcdpot/README.md

 - Prints voltage, percentage, and the 16-bit ADC value.
 - Updates every 500 ms.

+## Pico 2 W Hang Note (WIP)

+On a Pico 2 W (RP2350), this program can hang after a few minutes.
+The same code runs fine on a Pico W (RP2040).
+Root cause is unknown; leaving this note here to revisit later.

 ## Contrast Pot

 If the screen is blank (even with backlight on), adjust the contrast pot on the